EdwinVargas22/World-Happiness-2021/README.md

 ## Data Visualization

-I used 6 scatter plots to compare Country Score vs the 6 criteria's.
+I used 6 scatter plots to compare Country Score vs the 6 criteria's to see which of the criteria's have a strong positive correlation to it.

 ![Country Score vs GDP per capita](https://user-images.githubusercontent.com/60836219/149058897-184c59f2-1589-43ce-ab85-cb4d4391e6d8.png)